stormpat/CryptoCoin/README.md

 ###Hightlights

-- Generate public / private keys for a [variety](https://github.com/gkunno/CryptoCoin#about) of cryptocurrencis.
+- Generate public / private keys for a [variety](https://github.com/gkunno/CryptoCoin#about) of cryptocurrencies.
 - Extreamly easy to use.
 (Just one method to call)
 - [No use of mt_rand](http://phpsecurity.readthedocs.org/en/latest/Insufficient-Entropy-For-Random-Values.html), instead this lib uses [openssl_random_pseudo_bytes](http://us3.php.net/openssl_random_pseudo_bytes) for more security.